asked questions

 Does insurance cover nutrition counseling?

 The short answer is that it depends!
-Depending on your insurance plan, your visits with NourishRX may be covered in full.
+Depending on your insurance plan, your 1:1 visits with your NourishRX Dietitian may be covered in full.
 While NourishRX is in network with many insurance companies, whether your insurance company will pay for nutrition counseling services depends on your individual plan for coverage, the reason you are seeking nutrition counseling, and whether or not your insurance places a limit on the number of covered sessions per year.
-We will work with you and your insurance company to make sure you get the most coverage for nutrition counseling that you can, with the lowest (if any) out of pocket costs to you.

 Occasionally, your insurance plan may have copayments, deductibles and coinsurance applied to your visits with NourishRX.

-Contact us to find out what your coverage looks like for nutrition counseling services.
+Contact us to find out what your coverage looks like for NourishRX services.

-NourishRX is in network with the following insurance companies: Blue Cross Blue Shield, Harvard Pilgrim, Allways Health Partners, Tufts Commercial, and United Healthcare.
+NourishRX is in network with the following insurance companies: Blue Cross Blue Shield, Harvard Pilgrim, Allways Health Partners, and United Healthcare.
 If NourishRX does not take your insurance, you may still be able to get coverage.
 You can submit a receipt for services (called a Superbill) to your insurance company and they may be able to reimburse you for some or all of the total cost that you pay out of pocket for “out of network” services.

 What is a Dietitian?
 Is a Dietitian the same as a nutritionist?